-To remove more than one event at a time, go to the Month view and select $Options \rightarrow Delete \rightarrow$ and delete either
+To remove more than one event at a time, go to the Month view, select Options $\rightarrow$ Delete, and select one of the following:

-- Before date to delete all calendar notes which take place before a certain date.
-Enter the date before which all calendar notes will be deleted, or - All entries to delete all calendar notes.
+- Before date-to delete all calendar notes which take place before a certain date.
+Enter the date before which all calendar notes will be deleted. - All entries-to delete all calendar notes.